unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

 import { EnhancedWordAligner } from './EnhancedWordAligner'
 import { extractVerseText } from '../utils/misc';
 import { useTrainingState } from '../hooks/useTrainingState'
-import { t } from '../utils/localization'
+import { is_initialized, locale_init, t } from '../utils/localization'
 import delay from "../utils/delay";

 import {NT_ORIG_LANG} from "../common/constants";